peterc/pismo/README.markdown

 * The "Reader" content extraction algorithm is not perfect.
 It can sometimes return crap and can barf on certain types of characters for sentence extraction.
 * The author name extraction is quite poor.
 * The image extraction only handles images with absolute URLs.
 * The stopword list leaves a bit to be desired.
-It errs on the side of being too long rather than too short, though.
+It errs on the side of being too long rather than too short, though (1024 words long!)

 ## OTHER GROOVY STUFF: